xzel23/utility/README.md

 ### Version 6.0.1

- - new method FileType.isCompound() is used to excldue file types from lookup by extension (default implementation returns false; see javadoc for details)
+ - new method FileType.isCompound() is used to exclude file types from lookup by extension (default implementation returns false; see javadoc for details)

 ### Version 6.0